mendix/docs/content/appstore/modules/tree-node.md

 The Tree Node widget displays a level of tree nodes.

-We recommend to use multiple Tree Node widgets in a nested matter.
+We recommend using multiple Tree Node widgets in a nested matter.
 In this way, you can map out your entire domain model in the form of a tree view.
-If you only need one tree node, then the [Accordion](https://docs.mendix.com/appstore/widgets/accordion) widget is a better alternative.
+If you only need one tree node, then the [Accordion](/appstore/widgets/accordion) widget is a better alternative.

 ## 2 Features